Definitions & Methodology

 As such, loans that Beneficial State provides to LMI communities are not automatically marked as mission loans; they may or may not be designated as mission loans depending on the borrowing entity’s ownership model, organizational structure and practices, and sector.
 Additionally, as part of our Contra Mission Principles we seek to avoid loans to LMI communities that may, in fact, have negative consequences on the residents of those communities through displacement, environmental harm, or other impacts.

 We categorize each of our loans as Mission, Conventional, or Contra, with express commitment to have 75% or more of our portfolio considered Mission, and 0% Contra.
-A loan is considered Mission if the borrower or transaction helps support the mission changemaker principles described here; it would be considered Contra according to the principles and concepts described here; a loan is considered Conventional if the borrower and transaction type are neither Mission or Contra.
+Visit our Mission Principles and Policies page to learn details of how a loan is considered Mission or Contra based on whether the borrower or transaction helps supports our mission change-maker principles.
+A loan is considered Conventional if the borrower and transaction type are neither Mission or Contra.

-- Mission Intensity Score: Mission Intensity captures the comprehensive amount of lending which supports a bank’s social mission, regardless of the loans’ location.
+Mission Intensity captures the comprehensive amount of lending that supports a bank’s social mission, regardless of the loans’ location.
 It is the percentage of a bank’s total annual lending that supports the bank’s mission by 1) being located in a qualified census tract or 2) by supporting a specific mission-relevant category.
 Banks designate a range of categories as being mission-relevant including loans to low-income borrowers or other targeted populations, loans to nonprofits or faith-based organizations, loans to minority- or women-owned businesses, environmentally-focused lending and more.

 Mainstream financial actors describe individuals with low credit status as “sub-prime” but we prefer “pre-prime” because we think of this status as awaiting one’s full and fair opportunity to participate in the banking system.